factn/safetraceapi/mpc/README.md

 The `Circuit` class is made to work in such a way that if only plaintext bits are passed as inputs to the `Circuit` then it can be evaluated 100% locally (the `Circuit` class becomes a simple program executor).
 However if secret shared bits are passed to the `Circuit` a successful result can only be obtained if a distrbuted set of parties D all run the `Circuit` in parallel (each with their corresponding shares as inputs) where D must be greater than t+1 (and t is the degree of the polynomial from which the secret shares are sampled).
 When the share outputs are brought together and reconstructed, the correct value of the computation is finally revealed.

-A messenger class is only necessary if communication is necessary given the circuit and input types (communication is necessary for any AND gate that takes two share values as input).
+A dispatcher class is only necessary if communication is necessary given the circuit and input types (communication is necessary for any AND gate that takes two share values as input).

-## Messengers

-Currently only the simple `MockMessenger` is implemented which suffices simply for testing: each party is modeled as a thread on a single machine and a `Queue` is used to "pass messages" between threads.

-For MPC in a truly distributed setting, implement a `Messenger` class where messages are sent and received over TLS.

 ## Shamir Secret Sharing